Mainz: Administration

 Until 1945, the districts of Bischofsheim (now an independent town), Ginsheim-Gustavsburg (which together are an independent town) belonged to Mainz.
-The former districts Amöneburg, Kastel, and Kostheim – (in short, AKK) are now administrated by the city of Wiesbaden (on the north bank of the river).
+The former districts Amöneburg, Kastel, and Kostheim – (in short, AKK) are now administered by the city of Wiesbaden (on the north bank of the river).
 The AKK was separated from Mainz when the Rhine was designated the boundary between the French occupation zone (the later state of Rhineland-Palatinate) and the U.S. occupation zone (Hesse) in 1945.

 Coat of arms

 The coat of arms of Mainz is derived from the coat of arms of the Archbishops of Mainz and features two six-spoked silver wheels connected by a silver cross on a red background.

 Population

 Mainz has a population of about 220,000 and is the largest city in Rhineland-Palatinate.
 Mainz passed 100,000 in 1908.
 In 1945, After WWII, right side of the Rhine river, which were a part of Mainz, became a part of Wiesbaden and other part of Hesse due to its occupation zone where Mainz and Rhineland-Palatinate were French occupation zone and Wiesbaden and Hesse were American occupation zone where both cities became its state capital in 1946.
 Mainz lost 21.1% of population at this time.
 Mainz and Wiesbaden has rivalries who the better city on the Rhine river are even today.
 Mainz became an attractive city, especially for young people due to its radio and television broadcasters, Universities and good workplaces.
 Mainz's population grow normally and Mainz passed 200,000 in 2011.